George B. Daniels: Federal judicial service

-Daniels was nominated by President Bill Clinton on August 5, 1999, to a seat on the United States District Court for the Southern District of New York, vacated by Judge Robert P. Patterson, Jr. He was confirmed by the United States Senate on February 24, 2000, by a 98–0 vote.
-He received his commission on March 9, 2000.
-Daniels assumed senior status on May 1, 2021.
+Daniels was nominated by President Bill Clinton on August 5, 1999, to a seat on the United States District Court for the Southern District of New York, vacated by Judge Robert P. Patterson, Jr. His nomination was supported by Senators Daniel Patrick Moynihan and Chuck Schumer.
+The Senate Judiciary Committee held a hearing on November 10, 1999, and reported his nomination favorably on November 17, 1999.
+He was confirmed by the United States Senate on February 24, 2000, by a unanimous 98–0 vote, and received his commission on March 9, 2000.